djevans071/Rebalancing-Citibike/README.md

 ## Thresholding for Rebalancing Recommendation
 ![](images/slide10.png)

 But it would be better to find a window of times to suggest rebalancing.
 We do this by establishing a threshold of flow, above or below which would trigger a rebalancing recommendation.
 If the flow falls below the threshold, we should add bikes, and if it rises above the threshold, we should remove them.
-Mean flow tends to be around 0, so a good threshold to use is one standard deviation above or below the mean.
+Mean flow tends to be around 0, so a good threshold to use is one standard deviation above and below the mean.

 ## Modeling
 ![](images/feature_importances.png)